 The building principal will work with the designated employee and respond to the inquiry within a reasonable period of time.
-If applicable, these concerns also may be addressed by contacting the office of the appropriate School Associate Superintendent of the particular school or by using the District's complaint resolution process outlined in CCSD Regulation 1213.1.
+If applicable, these concerns also may be addressed by contacting the office of the appropriate Region School Supervisor or by using the District's complaint resolution process outlined in CCSD Regulation 1213.1.